Erlangen Program at Large-1: Geometry of Invariants: Metric Properties from Cycle Invariants

 So far we discussed only invariants like orthogonality, which are related to angles.
 Now we turn to metric properties similar to distance.

-\subsection{Distances and lengths}
+\subsection{Distances and Lengths}

 The covariance of cycles (see Lemma~\ref{le:invariance-of-cycles}) suggests them as ``circles'' in each of the EPH cases.
-Thus we play \emph{the standard mathematical game}: turn some properties of classical objects into def\/initions of new ones. \begin{Definition} The \(\bs\)-\emph{radius} of a cycle \(\cycle{s}{\bs}\) if squared is equal to the \(\bs\)-determinant of cycle's \(k\)-normalised (see Def\/inition~\ref{de:normalisation}) matrix, i.e.
+Thus we play \emph{the standard mathematical game}: turn some properties of classical objects into definitions of new ones. \begin{definition} The \(\bs\)-\emph{radius} of a cycle \(\cycle{s}{\bs}\) if squared is equal to the \(\bs\)-determinant of cycle's \(k\)-normalised (see Defn.~\ref{de:normalisation}) matrix, i.e.